ESDS science products are evolved through a combination of competitive awards and sustained and strategic investments.

 Advancing Collaborative Connections for Earth System Science (ACCESS)

-Objective: To enhance and improve existing components of the distributed and heterogeneous data and information systems infrastructure (Earth Observing System Data and Information System, or EOSDIS) that support NASA's Earth science research goals.
+NASA's ACCESS Program develops and implements technologies to effectively manage, discover, and utilize NASA’s archive of Earth observations for scientific research and applications.
+Program objectives are to enhance and improve existing components of the distributed and heterogeneous data and information systems infrastructure (EOSDIS) that support NASA's Earth science research goals.

 Citizen Science for Earth Systems Program (CSESP)

-Membership: Comprised of working groups organized around key technology and information system issues.
-Membership is limited to NASA funded researchers and EOSDIS personnel.
+ESDSWG provides a forum for Principal Investigators from the competitive programs and system managers and engineers from EOSDIS to colIaborate and infuse new ideas and technology cooperatively.
+Membership is comprised of working groups organized around key technology and information system issues.
+Membership is limited to NASA-funded researchers and EOSDIS personnel.

-- Optimizing common data operation tasks across NASA's Distributed Active Archive Centers (DAACs)
+- Optimizing common data operation tasks across NASA DAACs